shreyashguptas/javia/docs/audio_clicks_fix.md

 - **Start of playback** - Click when audio begins
 - **End of playback** - Click/pop when audio stops

-This is a common issue with Class D amplifiers like the MAX98357A.
+This is a common issue with Class D amplifiers like the one in the Google Voice HAT.

 ## Why This Happens